 Alison cringed.
 'I came by the next day to apologise and tell you I didn't think anyone was in there, but your brother told me you'd been taken away to a blind school in Philly...
 He broke up with me that day.'

 Aria was blunt, 'Oh I know.
 He also told me you didn't know I'd been blinded, but I don't believe what you told him.
 I mean it's kind of obvious that you knew,' she snapped and took her sunglasses off.
 Her irises were a pale blue colour, but Alison would have described her eyes as unfocused and glazed over.
 Around them were thin, silvery scars as well as blotchy red patches; it was unsettling, and she sighed with relief when Aria replaced her glasses.

 They stood there awkwardly, but Aria stepped away from Alison after a minute.
 'Were you going to say something else, or can I go, your Highness?' she asked, and Alison walked back to her friends.
 Shana rushed back to Aria's side, continuing to guide her towards the Headteacher's office.

 'Well that was unnerving,' Alison said to her friends, and shivered.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, kimwidgeonWrite a Review